EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-getting-started.md

 ### Summary

-Getting started with Concourse, Tekton and Argo required very little effort; each required at most 10 lines of yaml and a few commands to execute.
+Getting started with Concourse, Tekton and Argo required very little effort; each required at most 10 lines of YAML and a few commands to execute.
 Looking at the output of each was similarly trivial.

 Both Jenkins and Argo Workflows required the execution of a pipeline (or Workflow) in order to execute a single task.
 This didn't add to the complexity in the case of Argo Workflows, however executing Hello World on Jenkins required orders of magnitude more configuration than the other options and contained a gotcha.